patsuli/patsuli/README.md

 - 👋 Hi, I’m @patsuli
 - 👀 I’m interested of cybersecurity and scripting
 - 🌱 I’m currently studying barchelors degree.
 Cybersecurity engineer
-- 📫 You can find me from LinkedIn: https://www.linkedin.com/in/patrik-hiltunen/